 On May 15, 1943, Chaplain Flynn baptized William Oscar Larson (1921–2001, who was an enlisted man in the 32nd Station Hospital).
 During May, Chaplain Flynn recorded that he conducted 29 masses, 77 hospital visits, and participated in Memorial Day and Joan of Arc Day celebrations.
 Regarding Memorial Day activities on May 30, Flynn wrote in his monthly report that it:

 Consisted of Parade of detachment, local MP’s, men from hospital who are ambulant and others in motor vehicles together with nurses and officers.
 This was followed by Military Mass in local Church.
 Much enthusiasm evinced by participants and had deep effect on native population.
 Had band play Marsailles [sic] before Star Spangled Banner at conclusion.

 Chaplain Flynn’s career after leaving the 32nd Station Hospital was remarkable (perhaps too much so to adequately summarize here).
-In June 1943 he joined the 26th Infantry Regiment of the 1st Infantry Division (apparently exchanging places with Chaplain O’Connor, who previously served with the 32nd and who returned for most of the remainder of the war).
+On June 9, 1943, he was transferred to the 1st Infantry Division.
+He joined the 26th Infantry Regiment (exchanging places with Chaplain O’Connor, who previously served with the 32nd and who returned for most of the remainder of the war).
 Chaplain Flynn participated in the invasion of Sicily.
 He was wounded by a grenade on Sicily in July 1943.
 Chaplain Flynn recovered from his wounds to storm Omaha Beach with his unit on June 6, 1944, where he administered last rites to fallen soldiers while under fire.
 After the war ended, he served at the International Military Tribunal in Nuremberg.
 His decorations included the Silver Star, Bronze Star with two oak leaf clusters, and the Purple Heart.

 After leaving the military in 1946, Father Flynn directed relief efforts in Germany, Hungary, and Austria as a member of the War Relief Services (later known as Catholic Relief Services from 1955 onward).
 He retired in 1972 and died the following year in Hoboken, New Jersey, aged 67.